DUI

 Washington State DUI Law

-A DUI in Washington is defined by R.C.W.
+A DUI in Washington is defined under Revised Code of Washington (R.C.W.)
 46.61.502.
-You can be charged with a DUI if you are driving a vehicle with a Blood Alcohol Concentration (BAC) of 0.08 or higher or you are under the influence or appreciably affected by alcohol or other drugs.
-Being under the influence or appreciably affected means that they can charge you even if you refuse a BAC test or they believe you are under the influence of something other than alcohol.
+You can be charged with a DUI if you operate a vehicle with a Blood Alcohol Concentration (BAC) of 0.08 or higher, or if you are under the influence or “appreciably affected” by alcohol or other drugs.
+This means you can face charges even if you refuse a BAC test or if the officer believes you’re impaired by substances other than alcohol, such as prescription medications or marijuana.

-When a police officer conducts a traffic stop, the officer has certain rules he or she has to follow in order to act within the law.
-In Washington, the driver of a vehicle is protected by constitutional protections from unreasonable traffic stops.
-Only an experienced DUI attorney can determine whether the officer conducted a legal traffic stop.
+When a police officer conducts a traffic stop, they must follow strict legal guidelines to act within the law.
+In Washington, drivers are protected by constitutional rights against unreasonable traffic stops.
+Only an experienced DUI attorney can determine whether the officer conducted a lawful stop and identify any violations that could lead to evidence being suppressed or charges being reduced or dismissed.

 First DUI Penalties